faenuccio-teaching/GradCourse25/GradCourse25/3_AlgebraicStructures_lecture.md

 But on rings we certainly want to have two operations **with different symbols**.

 Also, the names of properties of `* : M → M → M` ought to be `mul`-related, whereas the names of those of `+ : M → M → M` should probably have an `add` floating around.
-Likewise, the neutral element must be `1` or `0` according at what symbol we're using.
+Likewise, the neutral element must be `1` or `0` according at what operation we're using.

 * An `AddMonoid` is like a monoid, but where `*` is written `+` and `1` is written `0`; and the `@toadditive` tag automatically creates the relevant translation.